luseleafpaper/dwa15-p5/README.md

 When you create or update a lesson, it's possible to select another teacher as the only teacher.
 So teachers can schedule lessons for each other.

+## External code

+For this project, I used the foobooks project from class as a starting point.
+As it stands, I am still using the css from foobooks as well as the default Laravel User and Auth resources.